pintergreg/dissertation/content/en/docs/conclusions/index.md

 *I have fused cellphone prices and release dates with the mobile network data to analyze the mobility customs in contrast to the price and the age of the subscribers' cellphone.
 I found that the cellphone price and age are eligible to characterize a subscriber's socioeconomic status.*

-Figure [1.7](#fig:t:vod201606_age_pp_pca){reference-type="ref" reference="fig:t:vod201606_age_pp_pca"} does not only show that the phone price forms clusters but also reveals the differences between workdays and holidays in the mobility, which is the most notable in the case of the subscribers with the least expensive cellphones.
+Figure <a href="/docs/conclusions#fig:t:vod201606_age_pp_pca">9.5</a> does not only show that the phone price forms clusters but also reveals the differences between workdays and holidays in the mobility, which is the most notable in the case of the subscribers with the least expensive cellphones.

 <figure id="fig:t:vod201606_age_pp_pca">
 <img src="ses/vod201606_age_pp_pca.png" alt="Scatter plot of the 2-component Principal Component Analysis.
 Marker size indicates subscriber age category,     the color represents the phone price category and the workdays and holidays are distinguished by the marker type.">